 How does the loan work?
 The loan amount is capped by the Federal Government.
 The maximum loan amount for the CPC50220 Diploma of Building and Construction (Building) is $16,788.00.
 You will be required to pay the difference between the cost of the course and the loan amount directly to BAA.
 This is known as the gap amount.
 There is a loan fee equal to 20% of the amount that you borrow.
 BAA does not receive the loan fee.
 Loans do not attract interest, but are indexed annually.
 It’s important that you understand your obligation when taking out a VET Student Loan.
 Further details are available on the Study Assist website and in the VET Student Loans information booklet.
 You may wish to seek independent financial advice before applying for a loan.
 BAA has divided your course into three equal calendar periods known as the ‘Fee Periods’ and each Fee Period has a set fee.
 BAA’s Fee Periods are equal to Units of Study.
 Each Unit of Study has a date known as the ‘census day’ this is the day after which you will incur the debt for that Unit of Study.
 If you change your mind, you can withdraw on or before a census day and you will not incur any payment liability for that Unit of Study or any subsequent Units of Study.

 Any gap payment must be paid by you prior to each census day.
-The Gap fee is the difference between the VET student loan amount ($16,221) and course cost.
+The Gap fee is the difference between the VET student loan amount ($16,788) and the course cost.
 BAA will confirm your census days in writing and the amount you will be required to pay for each Unit of Study.
 We will also issue an invoice notice to you prior to each census day.
 In addition, within 28 days after the census day, we will issue a Commonwealth Assistance Notice (CAN) to confirm the loan amount that you have incurred.